Chock It Up To…

 Ha!
 He was all words, no backbone!
 Lavender got the last laugh.

-Um-hmm, yup, she would always get the last laugh with him.
-Merlin, if the Wizarding world ever found out that the great Lucius Malfoy was wrapped around the little finger of a little witch… Well, Dark Wizards didn't seem so formidable anymore.
+Mm-hmm, yup, she would always get the last laugh with him.
+Merlin, if the Wizarding World ever found out that the great Lucius Malfoy was wrapped around the little finger of a little witch… Well, Dark Wizards didn't seem so formidable anymore.
 No, they didn't.

 And yet… It was these arms that held her, these locks that tickled her shoulder, these closed eyes that found peaceful, restful sleep only around her…